 Here are the 5 keys to enterprise mobile app development that we focus on for every project:

 - The user experience – The user experience needs to be exceptional for any enterprise app because the allure of the app is that it will increase productivity, not decrease it.
 Any app without a great user experience is going to be a difficult push to employees when you are changing a process which might lead to some users preferring to hold onto the old process.
 Having an intuitive app that makes the process better, faster, and easier starts by focusing on the user experience.

 - Real-time connectivity – This should always be a consideration because in most cases when someone is out in the field they can benefit from real-time updates from simple things like inventory and product tracking to third party feeds.

-- Third party integration – Most smart devices have a host of useful apps that can then be integrated into your app to make it more successful.
-Google maps would be a prime example for providing location, mapping, and even traffic data.
+- Third-party integration – Most smart devices have a host of useful apps that can then be integrated into your app to make it more successful.
+Google maps would be a prime example for providing a location, mapping, and even traffic data.

 4 Things to Avoid with EMAD

 As an added bonus, we also wanted to share the 4 things you should avoid during Enterprise mobile app development for a more successful project:

 - Developing it like a desktop app – Desktop applications should not simply be replicated to a mobile device.
 By the same token, an enterprise app should not be developed like a desktop app.
 The same reasoning applies in both cases in that the mobile aspect of the app is the key.
 You need to focus on mobile functionality and serving a particular need or solving a particular problem rather than trying to do numerous things that a desktop application can cover.

 - Ignoring security – For most businesses security is a concern.
 Because of how easily mobile devices can be lost or stolen, it is important that your app has adequate security and governance to keep data protected.